diceid/sample-issuer-app/README.md

 ## Credential Issuance
 Through the sample issuer application, sample_issuer.py, credential Issuance happens in the following steps.
 1. Create Connection
-1a.
+   - 1a.
 Create New Connection Invitation
      -	It takes user email id as input and sends invitation link to this email address.
 The click on this link will take you to the QR code page.
+Holder should scan the QR code to establish connection with the Issuer.
 The API used for creating and sending this connection invitation is:
      -	https://futureapi.wiprobc.com/swagger-ui.html#connections-controller/, POST /submit
      Example of connection link: https://futureapi.wiprobc.com/verify/412fc346-505a-4ed3-a121-19075db90784 where 412fc346-505a-4ed3-a121-19075db90784 is the connection id.
-1b.
+    - 1b.
+Use existing connection: Use this option, if you have already established connection with DICE Issuer platform
-2. Holder should scan the QR code to establish connection with the Issuer
+2.
 3. Create schema.
 For schema creation A: https://futureapi.wiprobc.com/swagger-ui.html#/schema-controller, POST /api/schema/createSchema.
 By default schema is created with the following attributes:
     - Name,
     - Age,